 General Manager - Gavin Wilkinson

-As USL-era head coach, Wilkinson assembled a 50-29-39 record over four seasons in the USL First Division/USSF Division-2 Pro League and was a two-time USL First Division Coach of the Year (2007, 2009).
-He guided the club to three postseason berths, including its only semifinals appearances as a second division club in 2007 and 2009.
-Wilkinson is also a two-time recipient of the FieldTurf Coach of the Year for the USL First Division (2007, 2009).
+During his tenure as the club’s general manager and head coach from 2007-10, Wilkinson assembled a 50-29-39 record over four seasons in the USL First Division/USSF Division-2 Pro League and was a two-time USL First Division Coach of the Year (2007, 2009).
+He guided the club to three postseason berths, including its only semifinals appearances as a second-division club in 2007 and 2009.
+As head coach, Wilkinson oversaw Cascadia Cup (a fanbased derby between Portland, Seattle and Vancouver) titles in 2009, 2010 and again in 2012, and was a two-time recipient of the FieldTurf Coach of the Year for the USL First Division (2007, 2009).

-He led the Timbers to one of the best seasons in USL First Division history in 2009, which included a record-setting, 24-game unbeaten streak and winning the Commissioner’s Cup.
-The Timbers set a new single-season, league record with a 24-game unbeaten streak (14-0-10), surpassing the previous mark of 15 games set in 2005.
-The club’s record-setting streak also ranks among the longest in U.S. Soccer history.
-During the 2009 campaign, the Timbers scored a league-high 45 goals, shared the lead for the fewest goals allowed (19), and posted a league-best 6-1-8 record on the road.
+He led the Timbers to one of the best seasons in USL First Division history in 2009, including a record-setting, 24-game unbeaten streak and winning the Commissioner’s Cup.
+The Timbers set a new single-season, league record with the impressive streak (14-0-10), surpassing the previous mark of 15 games set in 2005.
+The club’s recordsetting run also ranks among the longest in U.S. Soccer history.
 Finishing in first place at 16-4-10 (58pts), Portland was awarded the Commissioner’s Cup as the league’s regular-season champion and earned a berth into the USL First Division semifinals.

 A New Zealand native, Wilkinson earned 38 caps with the New Zealand National Team and competed in the 1999 and 2003 FIFA Confederations Cups.